Irish lawmakers meet as wrangling to form government goes on

 Thursday’s session opened with the election of a speaker, followed by parties nominating their candidates for Taoiseach, or prime minister.

-Sinn Fein leader Mary Lou McDonald, Fianna Fail leader Micheal Martin and Fine Gael leader Leo Varadkar were all set to be nominated, but none was likely to secure enough votes to be elected.
+Sinn Fein leader Mary Lou McDonald, Fianna Fail leader Micheal Martin and Fine Gael leader Leo Varadkar were all nominated to the top post, but none secured enough votes to be elected.

+Varadkar, the current Taoiseach, formally resigned as prime minister after the votes, but will stay on as caretaker leader until a successor is chosen.
+He's due to travel to Washington next month for the traditional St. Patrick's Day visit to the White House by Ireland's leader.

 The election result was a major blow for Fianna Fail and Fine Gael, which have dominated Irish politics since the country won independence from Britain a century ago.